koikelab/medication_eq_R/README.md

 ## Update history

 ### Oct 4, 2025
-A minor revision of medication_list.xlsx in the source folder.
+A minor revision of medication_list.xlsx in the source folder.<br>
 Edit the R code for the source file.